nitinthewiz/TheLinkBlog/feeds/index.md

 ## Feeds

-Link Thing provides feeds that allow you to subscribe to new posts in whatever way you wish.
+The Link Blog provides feeds that allow you to subscribe to new posts in whatever way you wish.
 You can subscribe using RSS or JSON feeds.

 RSS: [{{ site.url }}{% link feeds/feed.xml %}]({{ site.url }}{% link feeds/feed.xml %})